kicheolkim/RNAseq_FullTx/README.md

 # Full transcript RNA-Seq data analysis
-Analysis code for cell-type-specific RNA-Seq dataset, which of the manuscript titled "Cell-Type-Specific Transcriptomics Identifies Neddylation as a Novel Therapeutic Target in Multiple Sclerosis" (in preparation)
+Analysis code for cell-type-specific RNA-Seq dataset, which of the manuscript titled "Cell-Type-Specific Transcriptomics Identifies Neddylation as a Novel Therapeutic Target in Multiple Sclerosis" (submitted to Brain)

 ## RNA-Seq library
 Total RNA was purified from FACS-sorted CD4+, CD8+ T cells and CD14+ monocytes from the blood of multiple sclerosis patients.
 Sequencing libraries were prepared using NEBNext Ultra II Directional RNA Library Prep Kit for Illumina and NEBNext® rRNA Depletion Kit (Human/Mouse/Rat).
 Therefore, all options software used here are adapted for stranded RNA-seq reads using dUTP method.